vickyscowcroft/bayesian_pl_fitting/README.md

 All priors and likelihoods have a `debug` mode specified by a boolean that will highlight any array indices with non-finite values (such as `-inf`, which corresponds to 0 probability in log-probability space.)
 This can be very helpful in working out what's wrong.

-When given even a single infinitely unlikely starting guess, emcee will get '[http://weknowmemes.com/wp-content/uploads/2012/05/i-got-stuck-so-i-went-to-sleep.jpg](very stuck)' and not move walkers at all, even when it looks like it should for 99.9% of the walkers.
+When given even a single infinitely unlikely starting guess, emcee will get '[very stuck](http://weknowmemes.com/wp-content/uploads/2012/05/i-got-stuck-so-i-went-to-sleep.jpg)' and not move walkers at all, even when it looks like it should for 99.9% of the walkers.
 Debug mode is your friend in this case!

 ## Creation of a starting guess